10xjs/redux-promise-wait/README.md

 );
 ```

-> Any parameters passed to a call to the iterator are forwarded to the iterator callback.
+> Any arguments passed to a call to the iterator are forwarded to the iterator callback.
 This is useful for providing the local Redux store instance to a callback defined elsewhere.

 The example is complete with all necessary code moved inside an `http.Server` handler which returns the rendered result along with the frozen Redux store state for initialization on the client.